Nature Recovery Service

 Mental Health Recovery Through Nature

-Our approach is rooted in the World Health Organisation’s definition of health as “a state of complete physical, mental and social wellbeing and not merely the absence of disease or infirmity.”
-We believe recovery happens through meaningful activity, connection with nature and the support of peers.
+Our approach is grounded in the World Health Organisation’s definition of health as “a state of complete physical, mental and social wellbeing and not merely the absence of disease or infirmity.”
+We believe recovery is strengthened through meaningful activity, connection with the natural environment, and the support of peers, rather than symptom reduction alone.

-We draw inspiration from the 12-step recovery model — emphasising community, accountability and personal growth: principles before personalities.
+We draw inspiration from the 12-step recovery model, emphasising community, accountability, personal growth, and the principle of “principles before personalities.”

-We currently run sessions across Berkshire, including an animal-assisted therapy farm in Maidenhead, a Wildlife Trust site in Windsor Great Park, and a co-designed Wellbeing Garden in Slough.
-Referrals are welcomed from NHS Social Prescribing Link Workers, community mental health teams and VCSE partners.
+Referrals are welcomed from NHS Social Prescribing Link Workers, community mental health teams, and VCSE partners.

 Our safe spaces